Mississippi Goddam: Reception

 Simone first performed the song at the Village Gate nightclub in Greenwich Village, and shortly thereafter in March 1964 at Carnegie Hall, in front of a mostly white audience.
 The Carnegie Hall recording was subsequently released as a single and became an anthem during the Civil Rights Movement.
 "Mississippi Goddam" was banned in several Southern states.
-Boxes of promotional singles sent to radio stations around the country were returned with each record broken in half.
+Boxes of promotional singles sent to radio stations around the country were returned with each record broken in half, leading scholar Daphne Brooks later to dub the song Simone's "legendary cursing anthem."

+Performances

-Simone performed the song in front of 10,000 people at the end of the Selma to Montgomery marches when she and other black activists, including Sammy Davis Jr., James Baldwin and Harry Belafonte crossed police lines.
+Simone performed the song in front of thousands of people at the end of the Selma to Montgomery marches when she and other black activists, including Sammy Davis Jr., James Baldwin and Harry Belafonte crossed police lines.

-Simone performed “Mississippi Goddam” on The Steve Allen Show on September 10, 1964.
-First Amendment scholar Ronald Collins pointed out that Allen, the “famed host of a nationally syndicated TV variety program… was one of the few who then dared to provide a forum for those with dissident views.”
-Therefore, when Nina Simone “joined Allen at the desk before [the] song, he told her he wanted her to sing ‘Mississippi Goddam’ because he knew it would provoke a lively discussion about censorship.”
+Simone performed "Mississippi Goddam" on The Steve Allen Show on September 10, 1964.
+First Amendment scholar Ronald Collins felt that Steve Allen, the "famed host of a nationally syndicated TV variety program ... was one of the few who then dared to provide a forum for those with dissident views."
+Therefore, when Nina Simone "joined Allen at the desk before [the] song, he told her he wanted her to sing 'Mississippi Goddam' because he knew it would provoke a lively discussion about censorship."

 Legacy

-In 2022, in response to the decision on Dobbs v.
-Jackson Women's Health Organization overturning Roe v.
-Wade, scholar Shana Redmond told NPR "I think there's only a sense of continuity that we can take from its legacy, from its usage in this very moment.
-The structures to which Nina Simone was responding have continued to face us in the future that she hoped would be free and clear and beautiful.
-So the rage that she brought to the production of that song, the moment at which she said, 'I'm either going to take up arms, I'm going to buy a gun, or I'm going to write this song,' is precisely where so many people see themselves fitting in today."
+In later performances of "Mississippi Goddam", Simone changed her lyrics to reflect current events.
+On The Steve Allen Show, she sang "St. Augustine made me lose my rest", referencing a recent Civil Rights protest that took place there.
+In March 1965, while performing for activists in Montgomery, she changed the second line to “Selma made me lose my rest", referring to a violent confrontation that occurred on the Edmund Pettus bridge between the activists and state and local law enforcement.
+In 1966, at the Newport Jazz Festival, she changed the line to "Watts made me lose my rest", alluding to the riots that took place in the Watts neighborhood in Los Angeles.
+After Rev. Dr. Martin Luther King, Jr.’s assassination in Memphis, Simone changed her lyrics accordingly, singing: "Memphis made me lose my rest."

-In 2021, it was listed at No. 172 on Rolling Stone's "Top 500 Greatest Songs of All Time".
+In 2021, "Mississippi Goddam" was listed at number 172 on Rolling Stone magazine's "Top 500 Greatest Songs of All Time".
+In 2025, the publication ranked the song at number seven on its list of "The 100 Best Protest Songs of All Time".
+In 2022, American Songwriter ranked the song number three on their list of the 10 greatest Nina Simone songs, and in 2023, The Guardian ranked the song number one on their list of the 20 greatest Nina Simone songs.